What's the Fair all about?

 How is the Fair funded?

-About half of the funds come from plot fees charged to stallholders.
-The other half is raised via the generous sponsorship of local businesses and grant authorities, to whom we are most grateful.
+About a third of the funds come from plot fees charged to stallholders.
+Around half is raised via the generous sponsorship of local businesses and grant authorities, to whom we are most grateful.
+The rest is raised from local residents via the raffle and onsite collection boxes

 Who receives the profits?